 The gig economy is booming.
 If you’re not already taking advantage of this growing culture, you are missing out.
 Whether you are just looking to diversify your income or are hoping to become a full-time freelancer, beginning with small gigs is a great way to dive in.
-Read on for more information on how to get started out on the right foot.
+Read on for more information on how to get started on the right foot.

 The Satisfaction of Freelance